- Monday 20 March 2017, 14.00-15.00

-- Speaker: Dr Robert Hrelja, VTI and K2, Sweden
+- Dr Robert Hrelja, VTI and K2, Sweden

-- Event: Institute for Transport Studies (ITS) 2017 Research Seminar Programme
+- Institute for Transport Studies (ITS) 2017 Research Seminar Programme

 Public transport is planned and provided in a complex and dynamic institutional context.
 Institutional reforms in Western Europe have made it more difficult to establish well-functioning public transport systems, due to an organizational fragmentation that has resulted in coordination problems between public transport authorities, companies, and the local authorities, among others.
 The issue is about managing and solving often intractable problems such as the coordination of local land use and regional public transport planning, and of operators and public authorities.
 In some countries, these institutional reforms have, in fact, resulted in greater fragmentation in transport operations on the ground.